GreenShoeGarage/Panelwright/README.md

 runtime.
 Per-widget color overrides still win wherever you set them explicitly in the properties panel.

+### Per-screen background color

+Each screen tab in the strip below the toolbar carries a small color swatch between the rename pencil and the delete x.
+Click the swatch to override that screen's background to whatever color you like; right-click to reset to the theme default.
+The swatch border goes amber when an override is set, and the editor canvas, viewer, and generated sketch all honor the same value so the device output matches what you previewed.

+Without an override, each screen falls back to the theme's default screen
+background: white for lvgl_default and a warm dark for tradigital.
+(The previous codegen unconditionally emitted black for every screen, which is why the editor showed white while the device showed black; that's now resolved.)

 ### Editor light mode

 The toolbar has a small moon (☾) / sun (☀) button between the